Karna Parva

 Karna Parva describes the appointment of Karna as the third commander-in-chief of the Kaurava alliance.
 The Parva recites how war begins to tire and frustrate everyone.
 This book describes how brutal war leads to horrifying behavior over the 16th and 17th day of the 18-day Kurukshetra War.
-This parva describes deaths of Dushasana, Banasena, Vrishasena, Susharma and finally Karna.
-At the end of the parva, Karna is killed in a fierce battle with Arjuna.

 Karna Parva includes a treatise by Aswatthama which focuses on the motive of the deeds of human life.
 The crowning incident of this Parva is the final confrontation between Karna and Arjuna, in which Karna is killed.

 Structure and chapters

-This Parva (book) traditionally has 96 adhyayas (chapters).
-The following are the sub-parvas: